 We proudly invest in our communities and charitable and civic groups.
-Antero Midstream donates to The Antero Foundation which has donated more than \$570,000 to local causes and organizations in 2019.
+Antero donated \$570,000 to local causes and organizations in 2019.

-ANTERO FOUNDATION
+THE ANTERO FOUNDATION

 The Antero Foundation was established to cultivate Antero's rich history of charitable giving.
 It focuses on expanding community involvement and cultivating new charitable partnerships, while ensuring future giving aligns with Antero's core values of protecting our people, communities, and the environment.